-- To ensure that children and young people with special educational needs or disabilities (SEND) fully engage in the activities of the school alongside their peers. - To ensure that reasonable adjustments are made for those pupils with SEND ensuring full access to the curriculum and the environment. - To provide special educational provision for pupils where "additional to and different from" provision is required within the four areas of need: - 1.
+- To ensure that children and young people with special educational needs or disabilities (SEND) fully engage in all activities of the school alongside their peers achieve their full potential, become confident individuals and make successful transitions. - To ensure that reasonable adjustments are made for those pupils with SEND ensuring full access to the curriculum and the environment. - To provide special educational provision for pupils where "additional to and different from" provision is required within the four areas of need: - 1.
 Communication and interaction - 2.
 Cognition and learning - 3.
 Social, emotional and mental health - 4.
-Sensory and / or physical needs - To request, monitor and respond to parent / carers' and pupils' views to ensure collaborative and positive relationships. - To ensure a high level of staff expertise to meet pupil need through well-targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners.
+Sensory and / or physical needs - To request, monitor and respond to parent / carers and pupil views to ensure collaborative and positive relationships. - To ensure a high level of staff expertise to meet pupil need through well-targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners.